 Only one state, Oregon, has passed a law requiring employers to provide bereavement leave (it took effect January 1, 2014).
 The other 49 states, plus the District of Columbia, do not require employers to provide employees bereavement leave.

-Can employer allow employees to take bereavement leave?
+Can employers allow employees to take bereavement leave?

-If an employer develops a policy or practice to provide employs time off to bereave, government agencies (e.g. departments of labor) and courts typically require the employer to comply with the terms of their policy or practice.
-Also, employers may be required to permit employees who are members of unions to take bereavement leave if their collective bargaining agreements allows it.
+If an employer develops a policy or practice to provide employees time off to bereave, government agencies (e.g. departments of labor) and courts typically require the employer to comply with the terms of their policy or practice.
+Also, employers may be required to permit employees who are members of unions to take bereavement leave if their collective bargaining agreements allow it.

 Do employers have to pay employees for bereavement leave?